 Participation Guidelines and Application Details

-Participants commit to a series of six meetings, each approximately three hours, between October 2021 and March 2022.
+Participants commit to a series of six meetings, each approximately three hours, between October 2023 and March 2024.
 Since this is a learning community, participants are expected to prepare for and engage actively in each session.
 Fellows are required to attend every meeting.
-Those who miss more than one meeting will not be eligible for the associated monetary award.
-The meetings are scheduled for the following Wednesdays from 1–4 p.m., and will be conducted both remotely and in person (alternating), if safe to do so.
+The meetings are scheduled for the following Fridays from 12pm–3p.m., and will be conducted both remotely and in person (alternating).

-- publication of public scholarship in an academic or professional journal
+- writing of public scholarship focused manuscript in an academic or professional journal

 - writing of a book chapter, book proposal, or similar

 - planned public exhibition, performance,

 All application materials must be submitted by May 22, 2023.
 Applicants will be notified of their application status by June 5, 2023.